googlefonts/colr-gradients-spec/colr-gradients-spec.md

 ```
 // render a paint table and its sub-graph
-function renderPaint(paint, surface)
+function renderPaint(paint)

     if format 1: // PaintColrLayers
         for each referenced child paint table, in bottom-up z-order (see 5.7.11.1.4, 5.7.11.2.5.1):
-            create a new surface
-            call renderPaint() passing the child paint table and the new surface
+            call renderPaint() passing the child paint table
-            compose the new surface with the existig surface using simple alpha blending
+            compose the returned graphic onto the surface using simple alpha blending

     if format 2: // PaintSolid
         paint the specified color onto the surface

     if format 3: // PaintLinearGradient
     or if format 4: // PaintRadialGradient
-        paint gradient onto the surface following the gradient algorithm
+        paint the gradient onto the surface following the gradient algorithm

     if format 5: // PaintGlyph
         use the referenced glyph outline to set a clip region
-        call renderPaint() passing the child paint table and the existing surface
+        call renderPaint() passing the child paint table
         restore the previous clip region

     if format 6: // PaintColrGlyph
-        call renderPaint() passing the paint table referenced by the base glyph ID and the existing surface
+        call renderPaint() passing the paint table referenced by the base glyph ID

     if format 7: // PaintTransformed
     or if format 8: // PaintTranslate
     or if format 9: // PaintRotate
     or if format 10: // PaintSkew
         apply the specified transform
-        call renderPaint() passing the child paint table and the existing surface
+        call renderPaint() passing the child paint table
         restore the previous transform state

     if format 11: // PaintComposite

         // render backdrop sub-graph
-        create a new surface for the backdrop
-        call renderPaint() passing the backdrop child paint table and the backdrop surface
+        call renderPaint() passing the backdrop child paint table and save the result

         // render source sub-graph
-        create a new surface for the source
-        call renderPaint() passing the source child paint table and the source surface
+        call renderPaint() passing the source child paint table and save the result

         // compose source and backdrop
-        composing the source and backdrop surfaces using the specified composite mode
+        compose the source and backdrop using the specified composite mode

         // compose final result
-        compose the result of the above composition onto the existing surface that was passed in using simple alpha blending
+        compose the result of the above composition onto the surface using simple alpha blending
 ```

 **5.7.11.4 COLR table and OpenType Font Variations**